yesetoda/Game/Mine Sweeper/readme.md

 Feel free to open issues and submit pull requests if you'd like to contribute to improving the game.
 Suggestions for new features or optimizations are always welcome.

----

----

-This **README** file provides a complete guide to the Minesweeper game, including how to play, install, and contribute.
-The game features a dynamic terminal interface and customizable gameplay options for an interactive experience.